3dgeo-heidelberg/AImon/docs/index.md

 Modern permanently installed laser scanners can deliver sub‐hourly point clouds, opening the door to early warning of surface deformations.
 Current workflows struggle to keep pace with such data volumes in near real-time.
 Vegetation and occlusions in forested or complex terrain further degrade ground‐point coverage, undermining the reliability of change estimates.
 As a result, there remains a critical need for efficient, robust processing strategies that can detect and quantify subtle surface shifts.
 <br><br>
 The project AImon5.0 was funded by the Federal Ministry of Research, Technology and Space (BMBF) within the funding measure "Digital GreenTech – Environmental Engineering meets Digitalisation" as part of the "Research for Sustainability (FONA) Strategy".
-Please find more project details on our website <a href="https://www.uni-heidelberg.de/aimon">uni-heidelberg.de/aimon</a>.
+Please find more project details on <a href="https://www.uni-heidelberg.de/en/aimon">our website</a>.
 </div>

 ### Overall objective
 <div style="text-align: justify">
 Our environment and the Earth's surface are constantly changing, and global warming and climate change are accelerating the pace and magnitude of these changes.
-As a result, geohazards - triggered by natural events or human activities - are becoming more frequent.
+As a result, geohazards, triggered by natural events or human activities, are becoming more frequent.
 For example, intense and prolonged rainfall or thawing of permafrost in the Alps are increasingly causing landslides and rockfalls that threaten local populations and critical infrastructure such as railways and roads, with serious economic consequences.
 <br><br>
-A key tool for integrated risk management is access to relevant 4D geospatial information - accurate 3D data with high temporal resolution - acquired through near real-time, permanent or on-demand monitoring.
+A key tool for integrated risk management is access to relevant 4D geospatial information (accurate 3D data with high temporal resolution) acquired through near real-time, permanent or on-demand monitoring.
 Permanently installed autonomous laser scanning (PLS) systems have shown great potential for monitoring hazard zones, producing billions of 3D measurements daily.
-Early computational methods exist to analyze this data, but to make it operational, a new interface is needed to bridge application needs with 4D data collection and analysis.
+Computational methods to analyze this data exist, but to make it operational, a new interface is needed to bridge application needs with 4D data collection and analysis.
 <br><br>
 This interface connects stakeholder expertise with autonomous PLS systems and data archives using AI and 4D analysis.
 It enables the operational use of PLS for risk monitoring - detecting and tracking relevant events such as slope activity in real time.
 For the first time, stakeholders are able to use PLS for continuous hazard monitoring.
 </div>